uatuko/grpcxx/docs/api.md

 `void prepare(std::string_view ip, int port);` | (1) (`libuv`)
 `void prepare(int fd);`                        | (2) (`libuv`)

-This is a lower-level API to be used in conjunction with (`process_pending()`[#process_pending]).
+This is a low-level API to be used in conjunction with (`process_pending()`[#process_pending]).
 It allows to prepare execution of the loop separately from running one iteration of the loop, which is desirable when integrating a `server` with an external event loop, such as another one provided by `libuv`, or similar (e.g. `libevent`).

 The method is marked as `protected` as this is not the normal use case; please subclass `server` to get access to it.